BigFloatingDeathPanda/etch-a-sketch/README.md

 I didn't have too much trouble implementing the creation of the grid, those sizing and positioning it in CSS presented some challenges.
 CSS in general continues to present some challenges.

 I feel more confident in my DOM manipulation after this project.

+Implementing "lighten" and "darken" was a challenge!
+I'm sure my code is not efficient, but it gets the job done.